Modular Classrooms

 TBD

-* Final number of modular units will be determined after tender.
+**Final number of modular units will be determined after tender.
+Timeline will be updated once permitting process has been completed.